 If you are using crates and your pets are not happy about them, (for small dogs and cats) walk them around the house inside the crate for a few minutes, then give them a treat.
 Each day try the walk around again increasing the amount of time and of course rewarded with treats.
 With larger pets move the crate to different rooms and encourage your pet to get inside ( favorite toy or different treat), such as carrots ( check with your Vet for your dog) most dogs go crazy over them .
-Next step a few short rides in your vehicle, will help ease any their fears and on moving day they won’t be so traumatized.
+Next take a few short rides in your vehicle, this will help to ease their fears and make on moving day a little less traumatic.

 Do we have to move?